CristinaSilvan/Microsoft-Azure/AZ-900 (Fundamentals)/Apuntes/Azure Fundamentals.md

 ---
 ---
 ---
-# Geographies, Regions and Availability Zones
+# Azure Infrastructure

 ## Data Center

+Data Centers are **building blocks of global azure infractucture** which contain servers with **power electricity, cooling and networking by their own**

 ![30](img/30.png)

 ## Region

+**A group of data centers that are connected with each other** with high throughput internet connectivity with **low latency network** (under 2 miliseconds latency)

+They can be on **different sizes**, as small as a single data center or they can contain multiple ones

 ![31](img/31.png)

+Regions are simply a geographical area on the planet and there are **more than 50**

+There are special regions, like **government regions** (or government regulations) and **partner regions**

 ![32](img/32.png)

+They are globally distributed for instances but **some services are available only in certain regions**, while others are considered globals services with are not assigned/deployed in an specific region

 ![33](img/33.png)

-We choose the region closest as possible to our client for their services location (the closer it is, the lower the delay it is between the data center and the client)
+We choose the **region closest as possible to our client** for their services location (the closer it is, the lower the delay it is **between the servers and the client**)

 ## Availability Zones

+An Availability Zone is a **Data Center in the same region** with reduncance or other way of protectiong from **data center's failures**

+They're prepared to **redirect** the client workflow to other Data Center is something goes wrong so the client **doesn't even realize it**

 ![34](img/34.png)

-- **Not all regions** are supported
+- **Not all regions** are supported since not all regions has multiple data centers or those are not necesarely created for availability

-- Supported regions has **three or more zones**
+- Supported regions has **three or more zones** at least (and they can be as the same time multiple **data centers**)

-## Zones Services
+## Zones Categories

+- **Zonal Services**: which allow us to **choose the availability zones** we are doing the deployment to

+- **Zone-redundant**: replicate data through multiple availability zones and will work **in a redundant way** (the cloud provider decided where to allocate the replication)

 ![35](img/35.png)

 ## Region Pairs

+If there is a Region Level Failure (the entire region goes down), the use of **Availability Zones doesn't matter becuase it only affect inside of the region**

+That's why Microsoft also created **Regions Pairs**, in a enough distantce to cover **natural disasters** (**Physical isolation** with at least 300 miles distance (when possible))

+This way, they create another level of security for your data, allowing you to replicate the data **in the region pairs** of the one you deployed your data

+**Every region** is paired exactly with **one other region** (no more than one)

+The **ragion pairs** are always in the same **geography** so customers can **maintain their data residency**

 ![36](img/36.png)
 ![37](img/37.png)
 ![38](img/38.png)

+The plan updates will rollout **first in one pair region**, and when everything is working correctly, they'll proceed to update the **second pair region** so they avoid disasters to happen to the same paired regions

+Making sure that even the **platform update** won't affect our applications

+Some of them are not in the **same country**, but they have to be **close enough to maintain high speed connectivity**

+They can also replicate into others regions, but **paired regions are preffered**

 ## Geographies

+Everything before, is **grouped into geographies**

+It's porpuse is that **all data leverl requirements are met**, like residency, sovereignty, resiliency and compliance

 ![39](img/39.png)
 ![40](img/40.png)